miltondavalos/stock/README.md

 Without stock:

      When /^I do my important Cucumber step thing$/ do
-     	@my_instance_variable = ‘something I do not want to change’ end
+     	@my_instance_variable = ‘some instance variable that will pollute my steps’ end

      When /^I do my other important Cucumber step without knowing what’s in my instance variables$/ do
-     	@my_instance_variable = ‘I should not be changing this.’ end

-- I execute the steps and I get no warning
+     	@my_instance_variable = ‘another value for my instance variable that is polluting my steps’ end

 - I have any number of instance variables that have an unknown state

 With stock: